University of California - San Diego Data & Information Overview

 Student Loan Debt

-How Much Money Do UCSD Graduates Make?bachelor's degree recipients from UCSD make around $59,900 per year during the early years of their employment.
-This is good news for future UCSD graduates since it is 50% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do UCSD Graduates Make?students who graduate with a bachelor's degree from UCSD make about $74,771 a year during their first few years of employment after graduation.
+That's great news for UCSD students since it is 76% more than the average college graduate's salary of $42,485 per year.

 Location of University of California - San Diego